Tunchi52/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # #-islower.c: A function that checks for lowercase character.
 # 4-isalpha.c: A function that checks for alphabetic character.
 # 5-sign.c: A function that prints the sign of a number.
+# 6-abs.c: A function that computes the absolute value of an integer.
+#